freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/html-boilerplate-question-b.md

 After you declare the doctype, you need to provide an `<html>` element.
 This is what’s known as the root element of the document, meaning that every other element in the document will be a descendant of it.

 This becomes more important later on when you learn about manipulating HTML with JavaScript.
-For now, just know that the HTML element should be included on every HTML document.
+For now, just know that the `html` element should be included on every HTML document.

-Back in the index.html file, let’s add the `<html>` element by typing out its opening and closing tags, like so:
+Back in the `index.html` file, let’s add the `<html>` element by typing out its opening and closing tags, like so:

 ```html
 <!DOCTYPE html>